Laws Are Not Suggestions: How the CFPB Is Delivering for the American People

 • Along with the Department of Justice, warned auto lenders to comply with the Servicemembers Civil Relief Act after finding that National Guard and Reserves members are being overcharged on car loan interest payments and regularly denied benefits promised under federal law.

-• Issued a report on the top financial concerns facing military families, highlighting the dangers posed by digital payment app usage, including incurring financial harm from scams and fraud.
+• Issued annual reports on the top financial concerns facing military families, highlighting the dangers posed by digital payment app usage, including incurring financial harm from scams and fraud, and an increase in complaints about student loans.

 Policing Discrimination and Scams Targeting Communities of Color, Religious Groups, and Students